rya-sge/access-denied/_posts/2024-12-30-hardware-fault-injection-attack.md

 ## Methods to Prevent Fault Injection Attacks

-Given the growing threat of fault injection attacks, researchers and industry leaders have developed several defense mechanisms to protect hardware and systems from such exploits.
-These include:
+Several defence mechanisms exist to protect hardware and systems from these attacks:

 ### Software approach